jjpinto/jjpinto.github.io/_posts/2016-04-16-deploy-jekyll-azure-app-service-one.md

 Don't miss part two, **Create your `Azure Web app` and Deploy**.

-The scripts provide were based on [Scott Hanselman](http://www.hanselman.com/blog/RunningTheRubyMiddlemanStaticSiteGeneratorOnMicrosoftAzure.aspx) and
+The scripts provided were based on articles by [Scott Hanselman](http://www.hanselman.com/blog/RunningTheRubyMiddlemanStaticSiteGeneratorOnMicrosoftAzure.aspx) and
 [Khalid Abuhakmeh](http://rimdev.io/deploying-jekyll-to-windows-azure-app-services/).